The Hows and Whys of Osteoporosis Medications

 Older Adults and Medications

-Older people as a group tend to have more long-term, chronic illnesses such as arthritis, diabetes, high blood pressure and heart disease than any other age group.
+Older people as a group tend to have more long-term, chronic illnesses such as arthritis, diabetes, high blood pressure and heart disease, than any other age group.
 Because they may have a number of health problems or issues at the same time, it is common for older people to take many different drugs.
-Here are some tips on how to take medicines safely and get the best results from them.

 Understanding Your Medication

-If your doctor prescribes a medication for your condition, try to find out as much about it as you can, including how to take it properly.
-Ask the following questions and write down the answers before leaving the doctor’s office.
+Try to find out as much as you can about any medication you are prescribed.
+Ask the following questions and write down the answers before leaving your healthcare provider’s office.

-- What is the name of its active ingredient?
+- What is the name of the medication and its active ingredient?